Guatapé and Medellín

 I spent the next morning posting the blog and taking it easy, then explored the town.
 It was lively, lovely and colorful.
 Despite its tourism it was a colorful, fun place with steep streets.
 The three of us splurged for some fantastic Indian food and I then continued exploring alone.

 As the afternoon clouds rolled in, I sat on the square feeling random sprinkles and watching people.
 Across the street, a family eyed me as they walked, coming closer and staring.
 The mother said something to me and her daughter smiled shyly.
 They were definitely talking to me and approaching but the woman spoke so quickly I couldn't make out what she was saying.
 They came up to me a bit apprehensive but smiling.
 The youngest girl stared and smiled and the mother said "Villa de Leyva".
-I said yes and they indicated that they'd seen me there.
+I said "Si!" and they indicated that they'd seen me there.
 I laughed and the tension broke.
 The girls giggled and I asked all their names, introducing ourselves.
 The husband spoke a tiny bit of English and they'd seen me in Villa de Leyva and said that his wife said she couldn't believe out of all Colombia they'd seen me again.
 They were incredibly sweet and the youngest girl seemed fascinated by the big gringo.
 I asked if I could take their picture and we had a fun time, exchanging WhatsApp info so I could send them the photo.
 They hugged me and said goodbye, the girls turning to watch and smile as they walked away.

 It was a nice surprise and little things like that amaze me sometimes.

 I stayed out until the cool night air sent me packing for the hostel.
-When I got back I felt winded and weak, and sat with C&J, not feeling well.
+When I got back I felt winded and weak, and sat with C & J, not feeling well.
 When I laid down I decided I felt bad enough to stay another day and rest.

 The next morning I awoke very early, and though I felt sick and weak, I also felt strongly it was time to go.
-I've learned to follow the instinct so I packed up and got ready, messing with the bike as Jules and Christine came down to prep for leaving.
+I've learned to follow the instinct so I packed up and got ready, messing with the bike as Jules and Christine came down to prep for their leaving.
 Initially they had planned to go to Leyva, but had decided to go south to Honda instead.
 I only needed to make Medellin and Ruta 40 BMW, which was 1.5 hrs away.

 The dealership guys were very helpful and took the bike in, loaded me up with stickers and paid for an Uber to get me to the hotel.
 I was feeling pretty bad in the car but surprised to see what must have been a hundred motorcycle shops on the hotel street.
 Everything from big dealers to tiny helmet shops.
-Was surprising.

 Once in the hotel, I fell asleep for the afternoon and much of the evening.